kevgo/conc/README.md

 # conc

 _Conc_ runs multiple CLI commands concurrently.
-If any command exits with a non-zero status, conc terminates and returns that exit code.
+If any command exits with a non-zero status, conc returns that exit code.

 This is useful for development scripts, CI jobs, or Makefiles where you want to run several tools in parallel and still keep track of test failures.